futoin/specs/final/ftn5_iface_http_integration.md

 # 2.2.
 MIME-type

+The following MIME-types are assumed under "FutoinMIME":

+* `application/futoin+json` for JSON coding
+* `application/futoin+cbor` for CBOR coding
+* `application/futoin+msgpack` for MessagePack coding
+* `application/futoin+` as prefix for other formats not defined here

-FutoIn request and response messages must have *application/futoin+json* MIME-type.
+FutoIn request and response messages must have *FutoinMIME* MIME-type.
 This type must be used ONLY for actual messages in Invoker-Executor dialog.
-In any other case, *application/json* should be used for messages.
+In any other case, standard MIME-type should be used for messages depending on coding format.

-Implementation must refuse to parse JSON as request or response message, if corresponding HTTP headers do not have correct MIME-type.
+Implementation must refuse parsing request or response message, if corresponding HTTP headers do not have correct MIME-type.

-Invoker should assume *Use Case #4*, if response MIME-Type is not *application/futoin+json*.
+Invoker should assume *Use Case #4*, if response MIME-Type is not *FutoinMIME*.

 # 3. Misc. technical details